unneon/vaxtify/README.md

 ### Install the program

-If you use Arch Linux, you can use a prepared [PKGBUILD](misc/arch-packaging/PKGBUILD) script.
+If you use Arch Linux, you can install Vaxtify from AUR using `yay -S vaxtify`.
-Otherwise, install Rust, lidbus-1-dev or equivalent, and manually run the build command and copy files as shown in the linked script.

-Vaxtify daemon will be managed by systemd, so run `systemctl --user daemon-reload` to load the installed service files.
+Otherwise, install Rust, lidbus-1-dev or equivalent, manually run the build command and copy files as shown in the [PKGBUILD](misc/arch-packaging/PKGBUILD) script, and run `systemctl --user daemon-reload` to load the installed service files.

 ### Configure